Pacific sharpnose shark: Migration

 During the winter to spring period, the Pacific sharpnose shark has movements of the population from southern Isla Tiburón in the central Gulf of California to the southern region of the state of Nayarit along the eastern shore of the Gulf.
 From the summer to autumn period, the species moves in the opposite direction, either through the central axis of the Gulf of California or along the Sonora coast line until reaching its place of origin.

 Commercial fishing

 The catch of Pacific sharpnose sharks in southern Sinaloa is seasonal, from November to April, with the maximum peak in February.
 This is due to the change of several factors, including sea temperature, which causes a massive movement of the species.
 It has been found that the species is very susceptible to being caught by gillnets and bottom long lines.
-Berglass boats of 22-25 feet are typically used to catch Pacific sharpnose sharks with a workday of 12 to 24 hours and a crew of 2 to 3 members.
+Fiberglass boats of 22-25 feet are typically used to catch Pacific sharpnose sharks with a workday of 12 to 24 hours and a crew of 2 to 3 members.
 Each boat has a capacity of up to 1.5 tons.